Actor Masterson's Ex Says She Had to Pull Hair to Stop Rape

-A woman testified Wednesday that she was five years into a relationship with actor Danny Masterson when she awoke to find he had begun having sex with her as she slept, as happened often.
+A woman testified Wednesday that she was five years into a relationship with actor Danny Masterson when she awoke to find he was raping her as she slept and took drastic measures to get him to stop.

-She didn't want it, she said, but had always accepted it.
-This time, she fought back.

-“I tried pushing him off me and saying no,” the woman, identified in court only as Christina B., said.
+“I tried pushing him off me and saying no I dont want to have sex with you,” the woman, identified in court only as Christina B., said.
 “He wouldn’t stop.
 So I did something that I knew would make him angry and likely to get off me.
 I pulled his hair.
 He has these rules, ‘no touch hair rule,’ ‘no touch face rule.’
 He had this thing about his hair, so I knew if I pulled it really, really hard, he would get off me.
 But what he did was he hit me.”

+Masterson's lawyer Thomas Mesereau denied the incident described in court Wednesday was rape.

 Christina B. was the second of three accusers of the 45-year-old “That ‘70s Show” actor to testify in Los Angeles Superior Court at a preliminary hearing to determine whether there is enough evidence to order Masterson to stand trial on three counts of rape.
-Masterson has pleaded not guilty.
-His lawyer Thomas Mesereau said he would prove his innocence, and said the interaction in Wednesday’s testimony was not rape.
+Masterson has pleaded not guilty, and Mesereau has said he would prove his innocence.

 The November incident Christine B. described came in November 2001, in the house she and Masterson would share throughout their six-year relationship.
 Under questioning from Deputy District Attorney Reinhold Mueller, she said he hit her across the face with a loosely held fist then finally stopped, spat on her and called her “white trash.”